Italian parliament fails to elect state president in slap to Bersani

 DIVISIVE

-Many rebellious center-left parliamentarians voted in the secret ballot for academic Stefano Rodota, candidate of the populist 5-Star Movement of former comic Beppe Grillo.
+Many rebellious centre-left parliamentarians voted in the secret ballot for academic Stefano Rodota, candidate of the populist 5-Star Movement of former comic Beppe Grillo.

 Nichi Vendola, head of Bersani's leftist ally SEL, said nominating Marini was a mistake.
-"Marini was a candidate who united the center-right, not the center-left," he said.
+"Marini was a candidate who united the centre-right, not the centre-left," he said.

 He said that unless things changed, his 46 representatives would keep voting for Rodota.